Who is American Illustrator Howard David Johnson?

 The various galleries linked to by the icons above show many examples of David's Surrealistic Art, and are grouped by theme rather than media.
 Since boyhood he has passionately copied the old masters.
 Using a strategy employed by J. W. Waterhouse (The old master David admires most) - his wistful and graceful models cannot be underestimated in their contribution to the stunning beauty and the potential for lasting appeal of his work.
 To create his work, he usually starts with a thematic concept, then working in his Photography studio with live models.
 He then assembles a variety of elements which are realistic and original.
 As a boy he dedicated his life to art in 1960.
 From 1965- 1999 he used xeroxes and tracings to make his preliminary photo montages.
 This is patterned after the manner used by Maxfield Parrish and other 19th century notables.
 For this he offers no apology as many of the greatest artists in history employed any and all means of technology at their disposal such as Camera Obscura or even the evil manufactured tube paints.
 See his article below: "On Art and Technology: When Seeing is Not Believing" An essay dealing with mechanical aids to visual art from Camera Obscura to Computers for more on this.

-in his photography studio.
+photography studio.
 Using a strategy employed by J.W.
-Waterhouse,
+Waterhouse, the

-Grace- his wistful and graceful models cannot be underestimated in their
+featuring Grace- his wistful and graceful models cannot be

 His favorite medium for traditional realistic art used to be colored pencil because of the high speed and low expense, and people began expressing difficulty in telling his colored pencil drawing from photographs in the early 1980's.
 In the last 35 plus years he has also mastered Oils, Pastels, Acrylics, Watercolors, Inks, Scratchboard, Gouache, Photography, and most recently, the highly controversial digital media.
 As a commercial illustrator Johnson has not only used the computer to create art but has been involved in the development and marketing of computer imaging software for Adobe Photoshop.
 Working in a realistic style inspired by classic illustrators HDJ is deeply rooted and grounded in the Greco-Roman artistic tradition, Feeling that especially with realistic art - that the human form is the ultimate arena for artistic expression.
 His lifelong dream came true when his Traditional Realistic Art was exhibited in the British Museum in London England in 1996.
 His mixed media has also been displayed in numerous other ones since such as the Metropolitan Museum of Art.